-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of the most recent actuarial experience studies for the pension systems, which covered the five-year period ending June 30, 2014, and was adopted by the ERS Board on December 17, 2015.
-The next experience study for ERS will be for the period ending June 30, 2019.
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of the most recent actuarial experience studies for the pension systems, which covered the five-year period ending June 30, 2019, and was adopted by the ERS Board on December 17, 2020.

-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2019 valuation were based on a review of recent plan experience done concurrently with the June 30, 2019 valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2020 valuation were based on a review of recent plan experience done concurrently with the June 30, 2020 valuation.